ibbles/LearningUnreal/Character.md

 - A [[Skeletal Mesh Component]].
 - A [[Character Movement Component]].

-The Cpasule is typically sized to match the size of the Skeletal Mesh.
+The Capsule is typically sized to match the size of the Skeletal Mesh.

 The Character controlled by the current player, if any, can be fetched with the Get Player Character function.